vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 ## Behavior Invocation

-Behavior invocation is an asynchronous operation in Cloud Director since a behavior execution is a long running process.
+Behavior invocation is an asynchronous operation in VMware Cloud Director since a behavior execution is a long running process.
 For each behavior invocation, a `BEHAVIOR_INVOCATION` task is created to track the execution.

 Behaviors can be defined as either dynamic or static.